GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/getstarted/tut-quick-reference/index.md

 Service workers do not have direct access to the [window object][mdn-window], therefore cannot use [window.localStorage()][mdn-local-storage] to store values.
 Also, service workers are short-lived execution environments;
 they get terminated repeatedly throughout a user's browser session, which makes it incompatible with global variables.
-Instead, we use [`chrome.storage.local`](tbd) which stores data on the local machine.
+Instead, we use [`chrome.storage.local`][api-storage-local] which stores data on the local machine.

 See [Saving state](TBD) to learn about other storage options for extension service workers.